melg8/wow_issues/README.md

 ### Expected behavior.
 Describe how it should work:
 You should be able to close distance on them and pick them up.

+## Mageroyal spawn inside of home
+   - Original issue number: 6410
+   - Opened: 19:02 02/03/2024
+   - Status: Open
+   - Tags:
+      - Object
+      - Profession

+### Please, provide a clear description what the bug is:
+Mageroyal herb spawns inside of home.
+You can still barely see it through textures.
+Location: Hillsbrad Foothills 42.5 52.0.

+### Steps to reproduce the behavior with as much detail as possible:
+- Do the same thing as shown in video.
+- *missing video*

+### IDs of affected creatures, items, quests or spells with a link to the relevant page:
+- Object: mageroyal

+### Expected behavior.
+Describe how it should work:
+This spawn should be removed or transefered somewhere outside of building.